PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 ## Context

-In music notation, the decision of when to print an accidental is surprisingly complex.
-It's not simply "show an accidental when the note differs from the key signature."
-Accidentals have **temporal memory** within measures—once an accidental is used, it affects subsequent notes on the same staff position until the barline.
+In music notation, accidentals have **temporal memory** within measures—once an accidental is used, it affects subsequent notes on the same staff position until the barline.
 This memory system, called "remembered alterations," is fundamental to readable music notation.

-Historical engraving practice established several principles:
+Historical engraving practice:
 - Accidentals apply within the measure in which they appear
 - Memory resets at barlines (with exceptions for tied notes)
 - Courtesy (cautionary) accidentals clarify ambiguous situations
 - House styles vary in how strictly these rules are applied

-Modern notation adds further complexity:
+Modern notation adds complexity:
 - Mid-measure key signature changes
 - Polytonal and atonal music (Berg, Schoenberg, Webern)
 - Contemporary notation with extensive accidentals